Institute of Buddhist Studies Logo

 Degree Programs

-The Institute of Buddhist Studies offers three degree programs with specializations in academic Buddhist studies, Buddhist ministry, and Buddhist chaplaincy.
+The Institute of Buddhist Studies offers two degree programs with specializations in academic Buddhist studies, Buddhist ministry, and Buddhist chaplaincy.

 Through degree and certificate programs, IBS fulfills its mission to provide graduate education in the entirety of the Buddhist tradition.
 Explore more here and discover the right path for your continued Buddhist education.